OfficeDev/office-js-docs-pr/docs/reference/overview/onenote-add-ins-javascript-reference.md

 - [TableCell](/javascript/api/onenote/onenote.tablecell): A container for Paragraph objects.
     - [TableCellCollection](/javascript/api/onenote/onenote.tablecellcollection): A collection of TableCell objects in a TableRow.

+## OneNote JavaScript API requirement sets

+Requirement sets are named groups of API members.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
+For detailed information about OneNote JavaScript API requirement sets, see the [OneNote JavaScript API requirement sets](../requirement-sets/onenote-api-requirement-sets.md) article.

 ## OneNote JavaScript API reference

-For detailed information about OneNote JavaScript API, see the [OneNote JavaScript API reference documentation](/javascript/api/onenote).
+For detailed information about the OneNote JavaScript API, see the [OneNote JavaScript API reference documentation](/javascript/api/onenote).

 ## See also